-Step 1: Check Our Websites
+Step 1: Check our websites

 Step 2: Call us

-If you've checked our websites and can't find the information you need, call us toll-free in BC at 1-866-815-0222.
+If you've checked our websites and can't find the information, call us toll-free in B.C. at 1-866-815-0222.

-Step 3: Submit a request
+Step 3: Submit an FOI request

-By Mail: BCLC, 74 Seymour Street, Kamloops, B.C.
+Kamloops, B.C.
 V2C 1E2

-In most cases you'll receive the record you requested.
-However, you may receive records that have text removed.
-Reasons for this will be provided to you.
+In most cases, you'll receive the record(s) you requested.
+However, some records may have content that isn’t disclosed.
+If so, reasons for this will be provided to you.